 In addition to the two principal sources of interest rate risk described above, the Bank is exposed to prepayment risk on loans committed before 1997 on which the Bank is unable to charge a prepayment penalty.
 In practice the level of prepayments on such loans has generally been within acceptable levels.
 For all market-based loans issued since 1997, the Bank protects itself from prepayment risk by linking the prepayment penalty to the cost of redeploying the funds at current market rates.
 Since 2006, total annual prepayments on loans particularly those committed prior to 1997 have been declining over the years.
-Prepayments in 2016 amounted to UA 249.63 million compared to prepayments of UA 24.94 million realised in 2015, none of which related to loans committed prior to 1997.
+Prepayments in the year ended 31 December 2017 amounted to UA 103.78 million, compared to prepayments of UA 249.63 million realized in 2016, none of which related to loans committed prior to 1997.